Raising money for your temple can, at times, feel difficult and intimidating – especially if you’re a temple with a smaller community.

 Donors love knowing that their loved one’s memory made a difference and will be forever etched in a house of worship.

-Here is an example of Temple Brick Donation Drive.
+Here is an example of the Temple Brick Donation Drive.

 Maybe this means singing songs and hymns around festivals or handing out treats at sundown on days of religious significance.
 This is a great chance to get truly connected to your community.